Leesa mattress at a glance

 - Delivery is free and no contact, and in-home delivery is available too, for fee

 - Once the order is placed, the mattress is made-to-order and typically shipped within two week

 How does the Leesa rate online?

-I guess they could be vetted (note: I am not saying that they are) but nearly all of the 18,243 reviews on Leesa’s own website are four or five star.
-That’s a LOT of happy customers – many pointing out how great the price is, as well as being evangelical over comfort levels.
+I guess they could be vetted (note: I am not saying that they are) but nearly all of the 20,000 reviews on Leesa’s own website are four or five stars, and 88% of reviewers recommend it.
+That’s a LOT of happy customers — many pointing out how great the price is, as well as being evangelical over comfort levels.
 Interestingly, the naysayers are mainly snarked about Leesa’s return policy, or rather the inability and/or frustrations involved.
-Amazon reviewers aren't as enthusiastic, but still, 69 percent of reviews are four or five star.
-One reviewer nails it perfectly with: 'The best thing about this mattress is that I never think about it – I used to wake up with all sorts of back aches and pains and they all just disappeared when we got this!'.
+Amazon reviewers aren't as enthusiastic with a 4.2 rating, but still, 69 percent of reviews are four or five stars.
+One reviewer nails it perfectly with: "The best thing about this mattress is that I never think about it — I used to wake up with all sorts of backaches and pains and they all just disappeared when we got this!"